Decorative neutral curve divider

 Sales and Technical Training

-Partners need both sales skills (how to position and sell your product) and technical skills (how it works and how to implement it).
+Partners need both sales skills and technical skills.
 These often require different training tracks.

 Sales training covers messaging, competitive positioning, qualification criteria, pricing, and deal registration.
 It should help partner salespeople confidently pitch your solution alongside their other offerings.

-Technical training equips solution architects, engineers, and support staff to design, implement, and troubleshoot your products.
+Technical training equips solution architects, engineers, and support staff to design, set up, and troubleshoot your products.
 Certification programs validate competency and build partner credibility.

 Training should be ongoing, not one-time.
 Product updates, market changes, and competitive shifts require continuous learning.